Pasonnn/aws-cloud-practitioner/5-EC2-elastic-compute-cloud.md

 ## 35. EC2 Basics

 ### Amazon EC2

-- EC2 is one of the most popular of AWS' offering
+**EC2** (Elastic Compute Cloud) is one of the most popular AWS offerings and represents **Infrastructure as a Service (IaaS)**.

-- EC2 = Elastic Compute Cloud = Infrastructure as a Service
-- It mainly cosists in the capability of:
+**EC2** mainly consists of the capability to:

-    - Renting virtual machines (EC2)
+- **Renting virtual machines (EC2)** - servers in the cloud
-    - Storing data on virtual drives (EBS)
+- **Storing data on virtual drives (EBS)** - persistent block storage
-    - Distributing load across machines (ELB)
+- **Distributing load across machines (ELB)** - load balancing
-    - Scaling the services using an auto-scaling group (ASG)
+- **Scaling the services using an auto-scaling group (ASG)** - automatic scaling

-- Knowing EC2 is fundamental to understand how the Cloud works
+**Knowing EC2 is fundamental to understanding how the Cloud works** - it's the foundation of many AWS architectures.

-### EC2 sizing and configuration options
+### EC2 Sizing and Configuration Options

+When launching an **EC2 instance**, you can configure various aspects:

-- Operating System (OS): Linux, Windows or Mac OS
+- **Operating System (OS)**: Linux, Windows, or Mac OS
-- How much compute power and cores (CPU)
+- **How much compute power and cores (CPU)**: Determines processing speed
-- How much random-access memory (RAM)
+- **How much random-access memory (RAM)**: Determines how much data can be processed simultaneously
-- How much storage space:
+- **How much storage space**:
-    - Network-attached (EBS & EFS)
+    - **Network-attached (EBS & EFS)**: Persistent storage that survives instance termination
-    - Hardware (EC2 Instance Store)
+    - **Hardware (EC2 Instance Store)**: Temporary, high-performance storage attached directly to the instance
-- Network card: speed of the card, Public IP address
+- **Network card**: Speed of the network card, **Public IP address** assignment
-- Firewall rules: security group
+- **Firewall rules**: **Security group** - controls inbound and outbound traffic
-- Bootstrap script (configure at first launch): EC2 User Data
+- **Bootstrap script (configure at first launch)**: **EC2 User Data** - script that runs when the instance first starts

 ### EC2 User Data

-- It is possible to bootstap our instances using an EC2 User Data script
+**EC2 User Data** allows you to **bootstrap your instances** using a script:

-- Bootstrapping means launching commands when a machine starts
+- **Bootstrapping means launching commands when a machine starts** - automating initial setup
-- That script is only run one at the instance first start
+- **That script is only run once at the instance first start** - not on subsequent reboots
-- EC2 user data is used to automate boot tasks such as:
+- **EC2 user data is used to automate boot tasks** such as:
-    - Installing updates
-    - Installing software
+    - **Installing updates** - keep the system current
+    - **Installing software** - set up required applications
-    - Downloading common files from the internet
+    - **Downloading common files from the internet** - fetch configuration files or data
-    - Anything you can thing of
+    - **Anything you can think of** - any automation you need
-- The EC2 User Data Script runs with the root user
+- **The EC2 User Data Script runs with the root user** - has full administrative privileges

+> EC2 User Data is like having a personal assistant set up your server automatically.
+Instead of manually logging into a new server and running commands to install software, configure settings, and download files, you write a script that does all of this automatically when the instance starts.
+This is incredibly powerful for automation - you can launch hundreds of identical servers, and they'll all configure themselves the same way.
+For example, you might use User Data to install a web server, download your application code from S3, configure the application, and start the service - all automatically.
+The script runs only once when the instance first boots, so it's perfect for initial setup.
+If you need to run commands on every boot, you'd use other methods like systemd services or cron jobs.

 ## 36. Create an EC2 Instance with EC2 User Data to have a Website Hands On